Date(s) - 02/08/2017 - 28/08/2017

 England’s Football Association scrambles to find a replacement for the national team’s manager after Phil Cope (Malcolm Terris) dies of a heart attack.
 Most candidates decline the position, and the FA must offer it to inept Mike Bassett (Ricky Tomlinson), who accepts.
 He makes a series of bad decisions and loses his first two games as England manager.
 Bassett seems destined for a quick exit when he gets a chance at redemption after his team surprisingly gains entry into the World Cup.

-Thursday 17th Aug – Al Murray presents “TBC”
+Thursday 17th Aug – Al Murray presents “The Three Amigos”

 Friday 18th Aug – Tim Vine presents “High Noon”